bizcoine/common-blockchain/README.md

 ]
 ```

-If the minimum block id is unknown, an `Error` must be returned with the message: `Unknown blockId: <blockId>`
+If the minimum block id is unknown, an `Error` must be returned with the message: `Unknown blockId: <blockId>, it may have been orphaned`
-If the minimum block id has been orphaned, an `Error` must be returned with the message: `Orphaned blockId: <blockId>`
 If the any address is badly formatted or the wrong network, an `Error` must be returned with the message: `<address> is not a valid bitcoin address`